 Partial classes facilitate splitting class implementations into several source code files.
 These parts are merged in a pre-compilation phase.
 The result contains the union of all methods, fields and super types of all its partial definitions.
-In contrast to aspect-oriented programming (see Section 3.6), partial classes are concerned with only one class rather than multiple.
+In contrast to aspect-oriented programming (see Sect.
+3.6), partial classes are concerned with only one class rather than multiple.
+In Fig. 5 this approach is illustrated.